nbs2904/computer-vision/README.md

 ### Polynomial Fitting

-After transforming the region of interest, the best 2nd degree polynomial can be determined.
+After transforming the region of interest, the best second degree polynomial can be determined.
 To achieve this, the sliding window technique is applied to the transformed image to calculate a polynomial for the left and right line.
-After that, the polynomial is adjusted based on its proximity to better fit the line markings.
+After that, the polynomial is adjusted based on its proximity to fit the line markings better.

-Lastly, if the `mean squared error` between the newly calculated polynomial and the polynomial used for the last frame passes a certain threshold, the new calculated fit is discarded, because this is an indicator for a misfitted polynomial.
+Lastly, if the `mean squared error` between the newly calculated polynomial and the polynomial used for the last frame pass a certain threshold, the new calculated fit is discarded, because this is an indicator for a misfitted polynomial.

+!!! info

-> :bulb: Initially, the attempt was to use the `integral` beween the two polynomials to determine an error threshold, however the `mean squared error` was found to be more reliable.
+    Initially, the attempt was to use the `integral` beween the two polynomials to determine an error threshold, however the `mean squared error` was found to be more reliable.

 #### Sliding Windows

 This technique divides the image into multiple small regions of interest (windows), which have a fixed width, height and y-location, but can move along the x-axis.
 In our project, we use ten windows, which means that each window has the height of 1/10th of the images' height, with every y-coordinate having exactly one corresponding window.

 The first step of this technique is to calculate a histogram which holds the amount of white pixel per x-coordinate.
 Next, the peak of this histogram is used as the starting x-coordinate for the lowest window.
-Next, the average x location of all white pixel within this window is calculated.
+Next, the average x location of all white pixels within this window is calculated.
 This average is the x-location of the window above.
 This process is repeated until all x-locations for all windows are determined.
-Next, the polynomial fit is calculated based on all white pixel which are in any window.
+Next, the polynomial fit is calculated based on all white pixels which are in any window.

 <div style="text-align:center">
     <img src="https://github.com/nbs2904/computer-vision/raw/ec03d69218538301c37f0f36daaa3c8bc90ff3a3/docs/img/hist_without_fits.jpg" alt="Sliding Windows" width="500">